 The difference is that you can test the requirement and point at a clear yes or no. Write every requirement so it passes that test.

 Professional teams capture requirements as user stories, one line each: As a [type of user], I want to [do something], so that [reason].
-It forces you to name who the feature is for and why it exists, which quietly kills the features nobody actually needs.
+The shape forces you to name who the feature is for and why it exists.
+That quietly kills the features nobody actually needs.

 Example: As a shopper, I want to save items to a cart, so that I can pay for them all at once.